lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
-Sometimes you may need to present your model results as a table, either as the main results output or as a supplement.
-Even if you present your main findings as a figure, providing the raw numerical model estimates in a machine-friendly format is helpful to other researchers who may use your findings in a meta-analysis of other cohort findings.
+At times you may need to present either your main results or a supplement as a table.
+Even if you present your main findings as a figure, providing the raw numerical model estimates in a machine-friendly format is helpful for other researchers who might use your findings as part of a meta-analysis of cohort studies.

-This table is one possible way to present your findings.
 A quick note, the standard error is one of the measures of precision.
-Ok, so how do we wrangle the results to get something like this?
+How do we wrangle the results to get a table like this?

 ---